arizzi/nail/README.md

 ### Inner looping operations and special keywords
 Several operations can be defined to (inner) loop on an collection (e.g. the Muons).
-In addition some special operations starting with "@" are implemented to simplify common operations
+In addition some special operations starting with "@" are implemented to simplify common operations Currently *nail* uses ROOT RDataFrame as a backend hence some of the syntax is taken directly from it.
+For example logical operations can be defined across columns and result in a vector of 1 and 0, e.g.
+"Muon_pt > 20 && abs(Muon_eta) < 2" is a vector of 1 and 0 corresponding to muons passing/failing such selection.
+A selection like that can be directly used as Muon_phi[Muon_pt > 20 && abs(Muon_eta) < 2] returning a vector with only the phi of the muons passing the selection. it should be noted that as of today Muon_phi[2] also works and return phi of the 3rd muon, while in order to obtain the muons and indices {1,3,5} the special function "Take" should be used instead of operator[] (feature request to ROOT was made to improve this https://sft.its.cern.ch/jira/browse/ROOT-10071)

 ###### Special keywords: @p4, @p4v
 @p4 and @p4v expand a collection name to get its pt,eta,phi,mass property and build a 4 vector.
 E.g. one can do